 About 3 miles outside the busy city center of Chiang Mai lies the Thongyoo Cheshire Home.
-The home hopes to provide peaceful residence to the disabled of all races and religions.
-But it is so much more; the goal of the Cheshire … Learn More
+The home hopes to provide peaceful residence to people who are disabled of all races and religions.
+But it is so much more; the … Learn More

-As students accomplish the grades available to them in the more rural and remote areas of Thailand and along the Thai-Burma (Myanmar) border, TCF/Pan Rak desires to partner with these students in their journey to learn and grow.
-By helping … Learn More
+By helping to provide scholarships for students from the more rural and remote areas of Thailand and along the Thai-Burma (Myanmar) border, TCF supports these students in their journey to learn and grow.
+The students are able to continue their … Learn More

 In the small city of Khao Lak, located just an hour’s drive north of Phuket Island on the gorgeous Andaman seaboard, a passionate missionary couple are teaching children and young people how to surf.
 Through this, they are able to … Learn More

-We work with the Wa people of Northeastern Burma and their cousins, the Lawa of Thailand.
-Current projects include the Lawa Student Hostel, Evangelism/Outreaches and other care in Southern and Northern Wa Areas of Burma, Medical care for patients with serious … Learn More
+We work with the Lawa of Thailand and the Wa people of Northeastern Burma (Myanmar).
+Current projects include supporting the Lawa Student Hostel, Evangelism/Outreaches and other pastoral care in Southern and Northern Wa Areas of Burma (Myanmar).
+TCF also provides … Learn More

 TCF supports prison ministry and helps to share God’s love with prisoners and former prisoners through restorative practices.
-The Thai Christian Foundation (TCF) is emerging as one of the pathways of support for the Christian Prison Ministry Foundation in Thailand.
-In Thailand, TCF supports the CPMF … Learn More
+We do that through the House of Blessing Foundation in Bangkok.
+The Thai Christian Foundation (TCF) is a main channel for people … Learn More

-Allan Eubank has been ministering to the Talako people since 1962 and TCF continues to support strong relationships and Christian missions led by the Laytongku Church and Christian leaders.
-The Laytongku Health Center is a Christian mission clinic that provides … Learn More
+Allan and Joan Eubank have been ministering to the Talako people since 1962 and TCF continues to support strong relationships and Christian missions led by the Laytongku Church and Christian leaders.
+After over 50 years of ministry to the Talakone … Learn More